explosion/spacy-llm/README.md

 Then when using the pipeline you'll be able to view the prompt and response.

-e.g. with the config and code from [Example 1](##example-1-add-a-text-classifier-using-a-gpt-3-model-from-openai) above
+E.g. with the config and code from [Example 1](##example-1-add-a-text-classifier-using-a-gpt-3-model-from-openai) above:

 ```python